0xAX/asm/content/asm_5.md

         PRINT msg_1, 9
         ;; Print new line message with the length 1.
         PRINT newline, 1
-        ;; Print the first message with the length 9.
+        ;; Print the second message with the length 9.
         PRINT msg_2, 9
         ;; Print new line message with the length 1.
         PRINT newline, 1